fix hyper/local command

 Physically Dcut should be a long enough distance that biasing two pairs of atoms that close together will not influence the dynamics of each pair.
 E.g. something like 2x the cutoff of the interatomic potential.
 In practice a Dcut value of ~10 Angstroms seems to work well for many solid-state systems.

-You must also insure that ghost atom communication is performed for a distance of at least Dcut + cutevent where cutevent = the distance one or more atoms move (between quenched states) to be considered an “event”.
+You should insure that ghost atom communication is performed for a distance of at least Dcut + cutevent = the distance one or more atoms move (between quenched states) to be considered an “event”.
 It is an argument to the “compute event/displace” command used to detect events.
 By default the ghost communication distance is set by the pair_style cutoff, which will typically be < Dcut.
-The comm_modify cutoff command can be used to set the ghost cutoff explicitly, e.g.
+The comm_modify cutoff command should be used to override the ghost cutoff explicitly, e.g.

 comm_modify cutoff 12.0

-This fix does not know the cutevent parameter, but uses half the bond length as an estimate to warn if the ghost cutoff is not long enough.
+Note that this fix does not know the cutevent parameter, but uses half the cutbond parameter as an estimate to warn if the ghost cutoff is not long enough.